senarvi/theanolm/docs/training.rst

   vocabulary.
 Only normal softmax output layer supports sampling.
 This is explained in the `Cost function` section below.

+A vocabulary can be provided for ``theanolm train`` command using the ``--vocabulary`` argument.
+If a vocabulary is not given, all the words from the training set will be added to the vocabulary.
+If a vocabulary is read from a file, those words will be called a *shortlist*.
+The shortlist words will be predicted by the neural network.
+The rest of the words from the training data will be added to the vocabulary, but they will not be predicted b the neural network.
+Their probability can be computed using the *<unk>* token and their frequencies in the training data.

-A vocabulary has to be provided for ``theanolm train`` command using the ``--vocabulary`` argument.
-If classes are not used, the vocabulary is simply a list of words, one per line, and ``--vocabulary-format words`` argument should be given.
+If classes are not used, a vocabulary file is simply a list of words, one per line, and ``--vocabulary-format words`` argument should be given.
 Words that do not appear in the vocabulary will be mapped to the *<unk>* token.
 The vocabulary file can also contain classes in one of two formats, specified by the ``--vocabulary-format`` argument:

 * ``classes``  Each line contains a word and an integer class ID.
 Class membership probabilities ``p(word | class)`` are computed as unigram maximum